 SEC Football Predictions

 The SEC has owned college football over the last decade.
 The only real question is which conference is in second place?
-The SEC has won seven straight national titles as Alabama became just the second team since World War II to to win three championships in four years.
-The Crimson Tide throttled Notre Dame 42-14 in the BCS Championship.
+The SEC had won seven straight national titles coming into 2013.
+They would get a shot to make it eight in a row as Auburn came out of nowhere and won the SEC to set up a game against Florida State in the BCS Championship.

 SEC West Predictions